TokTok/spec/spec.md

 binary representation of a Host Address is a 7 bit unsigned integer specifying the address family (2 for IPv4, 10 for IPv6), followed by the address itself.

-Thus, when packed together with the Protocol, the first bit of the packed byte is the protocol and the next 7 bits are the address family.
+Thus, when packed together with the Transport Protocol, the first bit of the packed byte is the protocol and the next 7 bits are the address family.

 ## Port Number